Letters of Administration In Ghana (2026)

 Disclaimer: This content is for educational and informational purposes only and not legal advice.
 We strongly recommend that you engage a qualified lawyer for legal advice in all legal matters.

-The person who is granted L/A becomes the Administrator of the estate.
-This means that he has the right to act on behalf of the deceased person.
+If NO (They Died Without a Will): You Need LETTERS OF ADMINISTRATION When a person dies without making a Will (known as dying “intestate”), the court will issue Letters of Administration (L/A).
+Because there is no Will to name an Executor, the court will appoint an “Administrator.”
+The Administrator has the right to act on behalf of the deceased person.
 The Administrator has access to all the properties of the deceased.
 He must deal fairly with the estate and share the properties in accordance with PNDCLaw 111.

 You can purchase a copy of the PNDCLaw 111 here.